slawinski/slawinski-dev/blog/nuxt-js-app-with-postgresql-and-hasura-graphql-engine.md

 </script>
 ```
 TADAA!
 If we didn't mess up our app then you should see your sample movies listed in your browser.

+Wait, there's more!
+If you add or edit records in your database through hasura app you will instantly see the results in the nuxt app because it's subscribed.